Reporting

 For more information, please refer to the CA Safe Schools for All Hub.

-Please note that AB685 reporting requirements to Cal/OSHA of staff, employees and volunteers testing positive for COVID-19 still apply.
+Please note that the Cal/OSHA COVID-19 Prevention Non-Emergency Regulations apply to staff, employees and volunteers testing positive for COVID-19.

 Steps for Placer County schools when reporting confirmed COVID-19 cases: